Fiserv/banking-hub/docs/getting-started/know-our-standard-api-structure.md

 ```

 #### Request Body
-Request body of an API that changes based on the type of transaction being processed.
+The request body of an API changes based on the type of transaction being processed.
 Request body contains the detailed information that is required to perform a particular transaction.

-**Request Payload:**
+**Request Payload**

-Following example shows the sample request payload for Get Account Hold API request.
+The following example shows the sample request payload for **Get Account Hold** API request.

 ```
 {